Hope for Hard-to-Treat lung infection: old drug shows promise

 Summary

 This study tests a drug called clofazimine for people with a chronic lung infection caused by Mycobacterium avium complex (MAC).
-The goal is to see if adding clofazimine to standard treatment can clear the bacteria from sputum and improve walking ability and fatigue.
+The goal is to see if adding clofazimine to standard treatment helps clear the bacteria from sputum and improves walking ability and fatigue.
 About 102 adults with confirmed MAC lung disease are taking part.
+The drug is not a cure, but aims to better control the infection.

 Disclaimer Read more